 "Some time in 1937 I received an invitation to go to New York to give two lectures on flower arrangement for the Women’s Auxiliary of the Brooklyn Botanic Garden…I had yet to learn something about the extreme enthusiasm of American women for their flowers, their gardens, and their houses." - Constance Spry

 Constance Spry’s American clients in London had in frequently praised the flower decorator’s skills to their visiting friends.
-High society events such as Nancy Beaton and Sir Hugh Smiley’s wedding in January 1933 and the marriage of Wallace Simpson to the Duke of Windsor in June 1937 had helped spread Spry’s fame to the US.Spry in America
+High society events such as Nancy Beaton and Sir Hugh Smiley’s wedding in January 1933 and the marriage of Wallis Simpson to the Duke of Windsor in June 1937 had helped spread Spry’s fame to the US.Spry in America

 Bust with a necklace of lilies by Constance Spry, c.1935, photographer unknown / RHS Lindley Collections